tjvr/website/pages/tech.md

 template: "tech.html"

 electronics_projects:
+  macro-pad:
+    name: "Macro Pad"
+    description: "Make your own customisable 8-key macro-pad, complete with volume control.
+Connects to your computer over USB and has 8 mechanical keyboard switches that you can program to do whatever you want, plus a screen, rotary encoder and LEDs!" cost "~£20-£25"
+    electrical: medium
+    mechanical: easy

   led-clock:
     name: "LED Clock"
     description: "Make your own clock to display the current time on the 7 segment LED displays.
 This project uses a ready made circuit board, is complete with the box and external mains power supply unit."